Top 25 Highlights of India for travel

 19. Kerala’s Tea and Spice Plantations

 The southern state of Kerala is famous for its beaches and backwaters, but one of the region’s highlights is its lush plantations in the hills.
-Munnar is always synonymous to the tea plantation.
+Munnar is always synonymous with the tea plantation.
 A trip to Munnar will be incomplete without having a visit to these tea plantations.
 Munnar is a place known for its beautiful tea estates and tea cultivation.
 No one will return home without tasting or shopping for the tea essence of Munnar.

 20. Darjeeling Toy Train

 India’s quintessential journey is still the long train ride.
 Domestic flights are increasingly common, but as the train’s 20 million daily passengers will tell you, you can’t watch the Indian landscape change from dry valley to lush mountain forest to lime-green rice paddies on a plane.
-Darjeeling Toy Train’s one of the prettiest and quaintest journey is the narrow gauge train trip on Darjeeling Himalayan Railway.
+Darjeeling Toy Train’s one of the prettiest and quaintest journeys is the narrow gauge train trip on Darjeeling Himalayan Railway.

 The journey offers breathtaking views of the mountains, valleys, forests, tea gardens, and local villages on the way.
 The toy train track has several zigzags and loops on the way that help the train to negotiate steep gradients.